willogy-team/insights--tensorflow/part5/README.md

 ValueError: Input tensors to a Functional must come from `tf.keras.Input`.
 Received: None (missing previous layer metadata)
 ```

+## Solve the problem "ValueError: Input tensors to a Functional must come from `tf.keras.Input`.
+Received: None (missing previous layer metadata)"

-In the last post of part 4, because we use a Sequential model to reconstruct a network but here
+In the current state of the code in ```test.py```, we use the Sequential model to reconstruct a network, but here we use the Tensorflow custom model.

 For some reasons, the ```model.inputs``` is None.
 It may be due to the use of custom model.
-So, we will define the input ourselves by using ```tf.keras.Input```:
+So, we will try defining the input ourselves by using ```tf.keras.Input```:

 ```python
 x = tf.keras.Input(shape=(224, 224, 3)) # The input shape is set to the same as in training stage